-Mouse in the house?
+Mouse in the house or garage?
 That’s nothing unusual.
 But mice in your car?!
 That can send a driver screaming.
 It does happen, and it’s not as uncommon as you might think.
 And it doesn’t necessarily happen to cars that have been put in storage or parked for extended periods.
 It only takes a few hours for a rodent to weasel into a vehicle, which means it can happen to the car you drive every day, any time of year.
 So now what?

 Mouse in Your Car?
 How Did This Happen?